 The Department of Education encouraged institutions to distribute the CARES Act funds as widely as possible while prioritizing students with the greatest need.
-Hope is allocating approximately $870,000 through the Hope CARES Grant, a standard relief grant that will be provided to all eligible students.
-The remaining $212,000 will be available as additional support, and allocated to students through an application process.
+Hope has allocated approximately $870,000 through the Hope CARES Grant, a standard relief grant provided to all eligible students.
+The remaining $212,000 is available as additional support, and allocated to students through an application process.

 Who is eligible for the Hope CARES Grant?

-If Hope College received your 2019–20 FAFSA before May 12 and it was determined that you were eligible to receive federal student aid, you will receive the Hope CARES Grant automatically.
-Recipients were notified of their grant amount via email on Friday, May 15.
+If Hope College received your 2019–20 FAFSA before May 12, 2020, and it was determined that you were eligible to receive federal student aid, you were given the Hope CARES Grant automatically.
+Recipients were notified of their grant amount via email on Friday, May 15, 2020.
 The amount of a recipient’s grant is based on the Estimated Family Contribution (EFC) as computed by the FAFSA.

 When and how will I receive the Hope CARES Grant?

-Hope CARES Grants will be processed by Business Services on Friday, May 22.
-Students who are already set up with an electronic funds transfer will receive the funds that way.
-Otherwise, a check will be mailed to the permanent home address.
+Hope CARES Grants were processed by Business Services on Friday, May 22, 2020.
+Students who were set up with an electronic funds transfer received the funds that way.
+Otherwise, a check was mailed to the permanent home address.

-I received the Hope CARES Grant, but I have incurred expenses above the grant amount.
-Can I apply for additional funds?
+I never received the Hope CARES Grant, or I already did but I have incurred expenses above the grant amount.
+Can I still apply for funds?